hannesdatta/thesis-guide/content/coach/firstmeeting.md

     * Which areas excite you, and wish to learn more about?
     * What is it that you really dislike?

 * We will most likely discuss the contribution of your study, your data, and your project pipeline.
     * Study these sections well and be prepared to pitch your research!!!
     * Have a list of potential contributions of your research
     * Have an initial conceptual model
+    * Clearly inform your advisor about data availability, or the steps that you still need to undertake to receive your data.
     * Try to sketch your project pipeline